Click on any section to explore

 3. Additional Expenses

-• Health Insurance: Cost of children's health insurance is shared proportionally
+• Health Insurance: Children's health insurance cost shared proportionally

-• Childcare: Work-related or education-related childcare costs are shared
+• Childcare: Work or education-related childcare costs shared

 Duration of Child Support